 - Refine your critical thinking skills.

-Career options for politics majors
+Career options for politics and international relations majors

 - Policy advisor

 - Government relations specialist

 - Campaign manager

 - State or federal legislator

 For more information on career planning for the politics program, visit the Messiah College Career and Professional Development Center.

 Internship opportunities for politics and international relations majors